 Yes, multiple times.
-Bernie co-sponsored the Expand TRICARE Coverage of Autism amendment, which expanded the program’s coverage to include autism spectrum disorders and appropriated an additional $45 million for the insurance coverage of autism therapy.
-He also co-sponsored the Assistive Technology Act of 2004, supporting grants to programs intended to address assistive technology needs of individuals with disabilities.
+Bernie cosponsored the Expand TRICARE Coverage of Autism amendment, which expanded the program’s coverage to include autism spectrum disorders and appropriated an additional $45 million for the insurance coverage of autism therapy.
+He also co-sponsored the Assistive Technology Act of 2004, which provided grants to programs that help meet the needs of people with disabilities.

 What about the people who want to cut funding for people with disabilities?